mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 Financial systems: Someday, I'll do a deep-dive on these, but for now, I'll just briefly mention them: diversifying income streams, regular SIP investing, creating an emergency fund, creating a succession plan (will), getting insured (health & term/life), and saving on taxes.

 Productivity systems: Our productivity is a mostly function of two things: our ability to pick the right things to do, and our ability to getting those things done fast.
-Some systems that apply here: letting simplicity win, conquering fear, maximizing energy, maximizing focus, and applying leverage.
+Some systems that apply here: letting simplicity win, [conquering fear](#conquering-fear), maximizing energy, maximizing focus, and applying leverage.

 > Aside: Yes, some of these systems may seem a bit "out there" (for lack of a better word).
 I'll expound more on them in the coming sections.
 Stick with me, it's well worth it.
 Read on.

 -----

-## 2. Conquering fear
+## Conquering fear

 >
 > "Life shrinks or expands in proportion to one's courage." - Anais Nin